 You can quickly and easily model the elements in a Web Service Definition using the WSDL page of the Diagram Toolbox.
-As a first step, you can create an example WSDL Package structure in the Project Browser, using the Namespace icon from the WSDL page.
-You can use this example Package structure as a template for developing your WSDI
+As a first step, you can create an example WSDL Package structure in the Browser window, using the Namespace icon from the WSDL page.
+You can use this example Package structure as a template for developing your WSDL.